 Later, we are going to learn about the sudden financial crisis before the Battle of Mohács.
 Perhaps, it will be easier to understand how come that 30 years after the death of Matthias Corvinus, the young King Louis II had to ask for loans to feed his own kitchen.
 Where did the money disappear?
 Why was King Matthias able to finance his wars against the Ottomans so successfully and why the Habsburg kings could not do the same one hundred years later?

 Salt – the „white gold” of Hungary

 Did you know that the Kingdom of Hungary provided Europe with 75% of mined salt before the Battle of Mohács in 1526?

 Salt was used in huge quantities in the Middle Ages not only for cooking but also for food preservation.
 Besides, many soldiers, servants, and officials of the King and the Church received their payment in salt.
 Salt was just as important as oil in our days.

-Mining salt was one of the greatest income of the Hungarian kings.
-In Transylvania, it was a flourishing business already in the 13th century.
+Mining salt was one of the greatest incomes of the Hungarian kings.
+This business was flourishing in Transylvania already in the 13th century.
 The workers were organized in guilds, they called themselves „cellérek” aka „salt-cutters”.
 This activity was done almost exclusively by Hungarians in Transylvania.